When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 Nitrous oxide or carbon dioxide is also used to treat painful areas.

-Some time after the completion of the procedure, dying areas appear in the treatment area.
+Some time after completion of the procedure, dying areas appear in the treatment area.
 This process provokes the formation of blood clots and disruption of blood microcirculation.
 Necrosis lasts about three months, during which all dead tissue comes out.
-Due to the fact that healthy areas are not subjected to freezing, they are not destroyed.
+Due to the fact that healthy areas are not exposed to freezing, they are not destroyed.

 Advantages and disadvantages of cryodestruction